 Before developers start building a live video calling app, they must know whether they would be using a video chat API or creating one on one video chat app from scratch.
 Whichever path they may choose, the agenda should be to scale the app eventually so that there are possibilities of expansion.
 Generally using paid or free video call API for websites and apps is considered the best way to build a live video calling app as it offers growth prospects.

-Top 19 Best Features That are Mandatory To Build Your Own Live Video Call App with Top APIs & SDKs
+19 Best Features To Build Live Video Call App With Top APIs And SDKs